brunobrunheroto/Vue-Calculator/README.md

-# vue-calculator
+# Vue Calculator

 ## <ins>Goals</ins>

-<p>A Vue.js project whose main objetive is to display a calculator on a web page.</p>
+<p>A Vue.js project whose main objetive is to display a calculator on a web application.</p>

 ## <ins>Technologies</ins>